codedbykishore/mystery-versal/docs/kiro-setup.md

 PROJECT OVERVIEW
 Build a Devvit Web app (React + TypeScript + Tailwind CSS) that displays a 3x3 jigsaw puzzle grid where users solve cross-community puzzles to unlock pieces and reveal a final image.
 Progress is GLOBAL across all users (not individual).

+CRITICAL: This must NOT look like a typical React app.
+Invest heavily in UI/UX to create a premium, polished experience that judges will remember.

 CORE FUNCTIONALITY

 1. 3x3 Grid Display with Scrambled Positions (CRITICAL)